Repairing Defective Genes

 Like any job, gene repair requires the right tool — in this case, the right proteins.
 The sheer scope of this mission also requires bringing together the right combination of scientific expertise.
-As part of the interdisciplinary focus of the NGEC, Scharenberg and his colleagues at Children’s are teaming up with expert researchers from the University of Washington and the Fred Hutchinson Cancer Research Center to create a collection of proteins that will perform the required cutting and pasting.
+As part of the interdisciplinary focus of the NGEC, Scharenberg and his colleagues at Children’s are teaming up with expert researchers from the University of Washington and the Fred Hutchinson Cancer Center to create a collection of proteins that will perform the required cutting and pasting.

 Gene repair promises to make gene therapy a much more effective treatment.
 As currently practiced, gene therapy involves introducing a whole new gene while leaving the defective gene in place.

 However, the new gene usually lands in a random location in the genome far from the natural mechanisms that would normally control it.